ministryofjustice/laa-spring-boot-microservice-template/README.md

 - [Test Logger](https://github.com/radarsh/gradle-test-logger-plugin)
 - [Versions](https://github.com/ben-manes/gradle-versions-plugin)

+The plugin is provided by -  [laa-ccms-spring-boot-common](https://github.com/ministryofjustice/laa-ccms-spring-boot-common), where you can find more information regarding setup and usage.

 ### Project structure
 Includes the following subprojects:
-- **spring-boot-microservice-api** - provides an example OpenAPI specification used for generating API stub interfaces and documentation.
+- **spring-boot-microservice-api** - an example OpenAPI specification used for generating API stub interfaces and documentation.
-- **spring-boot-microservice-service** - provides an example REST API implementation with CRUD operations interfacing a JPA repository.
+- **spring-boot-microservice-service** - an example REST API with CRUD operations interfacing a JPA repository with an in-memory database.

 ### Build application
 `./gradlew clean build`